 - 1 lb ground pork or just use 2 lbs total ground beef

-- In a large bowl, stir together breadcrumbs and milk (or sour cream); let stand to absorb.
+- In a large bowl, stir together breadcrumbs and milk; let stand to absorb.
 Line a baking sheet with parchment paper or aluminum foil.
 Preheat oven to 350ºF.

 - Heat oil in a large saucepan over medium heat, then cook onion with 1 tsp salt until softened, about 7 minutes.
 Add garlic and cook until fragrant, about a minute more.
 Cool for a few minutes, then scrape into breadcrumb mixture.